Buying your first home explained

 To get a mortgage, you’ll usually need to save at least 5% of the price of the property you’d like to buy to put down as a deposit.

 For example, if the home you’re interested in costs £200,000, you’d need to put at least £10,000 (5%) of your own money towards it, with the rest borrowed from a mortgage provider.
-The more you can save for a mortgage deposit the better, as you may be able to benefit from cheaper interest rates.
+The more you can save for a mortgage deposit the better, as this will improve your loan to value (LTV) ratio, which means you may be able to benefit from cheaper interest rates.

 It is still possible to find 100% mortgages, but these are usually guarantor mortgages, where a family member or trusted friend guarantees they will make the payments if you can’t.
 This is a big ask, because it means their home could be repossessed if they don’t.